Sam Maris University

 Sam Maris University (SMU) is a private university located in Supare Akoko, Ondo State, Nigeria.
 The university's main campus and lecture theaters are situated there.

-The National Universities Commission (NUC) has accredited the university to offer programs in the Faculties: of Law, Nursing Sciences and Allied Sciences, Social Sciences and Management Sciences, and Computer and Environmental Sciences.
-The university has matriculated its first set of students.
+History

 The university was established on 15 May 2023.
-The university's motto is 'Liberty, Truth, and Knowledge'.
-The university is a private university in the Akoko region.

-History

-A Senior Advocate of Nigeria who hails from Supare-Akoko, Tomi Ologunorisa, was the founder of Sam Maris University, and serves as the chairman of the Board of Trustees and the Visitor of the institution.
+A Senior Advocate of Nigeria who hails from Supare-Akoko, Tomi Ologunorisa, is the founder of Sam Maris University, and serves as the chairman of the Board of Trustees and the Visitor of the institution.

-Campus

-The university campus is located in Etioro-Afaa Road in Supare-Akoko, Akoko South West Local Government Area.
-In 2024, A former Ondo State Deputy Governor Ali Olanusi, who is an indigene of Supare-Akoko, announced plans to donate a 150-room hostel to the university campus in memory of his late wife.
+In 2024, the school began construction on a 150-room hostel to the university campus.